volumio/docs/docs/00_User_Manual/03_Stream_audio_to_volumio.md

 ### UPnP - DLNA
 * Volumio is a UPnP Media Renderer front-end for MPD (the Music Player Daemonlistening used in Volumio), thanks to [upmpdcli](https://www.lesbonscomptes.com/upmpdcli/)
 * This is implemented by default, and nothing needs to be configured on Volumio side
-* IMPORTANT: on the source (your Android phone or your PC), it's necessary to use the WAV format

 ### Airplay
 * AirPlay is an equivalent protocol to DLNA, but proprietary and developed by Apple.
 It is used by default by iTunes, and on iPhone, iPad, ...